-- 8.4 Oversight agreements should reflect the: - legal framework of the Institute; - environment in which it operates; - purpose and responsibilities of the Institute; - Institute's level of compliance with Code; - details of the Performance Delivery Agreement; and - arrangements for oversight, monitoring and reporting on conformity with the oversight agreement including those actions and areas of expenditure where prior sanction from the Minister/Department of Education and Skills, the HEA and/or the Department of Public Expenditure and Reform is required.
+- legal framework of the Institute; - environment in which it operates; - purpose and responsibilities of the Institute; - Institute's level of compliance with Code; - details of the Performance Delivery Agreement; and - arrangements for oversight, monitoring and reporting on conformity with the oversight agreement including those actions and areas of expenditure where prior sanction from the Minister/Department of Education and Skills, the HEA and/or the Department of Public Expenditure and Reform is required.
 Absent clear authority to make payments, an Institute should seek prior sanction from the Department of Education and Skills.